aaq109/CARENET/README.md

 ```
 $ python main.py
 ```
-The trained CARENET model, relevant dictionaries, AUC-ROC plot and individual attention plots are saved in the outputs folder for each fold.
+The trained CARENET model, relevant dictionaries, AUC-ROC plots, SHAP figures and individual attention plots are saved in the outputs folder for each fold.

 For queries and support, contact: